Junyi00/tp/docs/UserGuide.md

    A similar GUI, as seen below, should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/FreshUi.png)

-5. Type the command in the command box (which says 'Enter command here...') and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+5. Type the command in the command box (which says `Enter command here...`) and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `listc` : Lists all customers.